-Once we have each had a chance to do these five tasks in the wake of the event or issue, we then each have a clear picture of both what we bring to the event-what is our own perspective-we also have a clear picture of what the other brings-how the other sees this shared event.
+Once we have each had a chance to do these five tasks in the wake of the event or issue, we then each have a clear picture of both what we bring to the event-what is our own perspective-and also what the other brings-how the other sees this shared event.
 We are then free to appropriate aspects of the others meaning into our own cognitive map if we so choose.
-Our choice.
+It's our choice.